AllOfMP3: Legal issues

 On December 18, 2006, the RIAA, on behalf of EMI, Sony BMG, Universal Music Group, and Warner Music Group filed a US$1.65 trillion lawsuit against the site.
-That equates to US$150,000 for each of 11 million songs downloaded between June to October 2006, and exceeds Russia's entire GDP. $150,000 is the statutory limit for copyright infringement awards in the United States.
+That equates to US$150,000 for each of 11 million songs downloaded between June and October 2006, and exceeds Russia's entire GDP. $150,000 is the statutory limit for copyright infringement awards in the United States.
 Allofmp3 responded to the lawsuit saying "AllofMP3 understands that several U.S. record label companies filed a lawsuit against Media Services in New York.
 This suit is unjustified as AllofMP3 does not operate in New York.
 Certainly the labels are free to file any suit they wish, despite knowing full well that AllofMP3 operates legally in Russia.
 In the meantime, AllofMP3 plans to continue to operate legally and comply with all Russian laws.".

 In May 2007, UK police arrested a 25-year-old man on fraud charges for selling allofmp3.com vouchers on sites such as eBay and allofmp3vouchers.co.uk.
 The man was reported to be funneling money from the sale of these vouchers back to the owners of the site in Russia.
 A statement in relation to this alleged transfer of funds to Russia was made by the British Phonographic Industry chairman.

 In 2007 Allofmp3 was banned from service by its payment processor ChronoPay.

 In an interview with p2pnet, a MediaServices representative said "It is disappointing that United States Trade Representative Susan Schwab completely and deliberately mischaracterized AllofMP3.com.
 Furthermore, it is irresponsible to use AllofMP3.com as a negotiating instrument in an attempt to extract concessions from Russia in return for US support for accession to the World Trade Organization".

 In July 2007, a Moscow court ruled that Visa's decision to cut off payments to allTunes was illegal.